 Simply input a figure in any of the fields above, click submit and the rest of the form will populate.
 Here is a guide to what each part of the calculator means:

 Fractional Odds / UK Odds / British Odds: Fractional odds are actually used a lot in America, particularly in horse racing.
 You often hear that a horse is, for example, 2/1 to win a race (2/1 is spoken as “two to one”).
 So although fractions are known as UK or British odds, they do appear this side of the Atlantic too.
 Taking 2/1 as an example, it means if you put a $1 bet on a winning 2/1 chance then you will win $2 profit, plus you also get your betting wager / stake back.
 You win “two” to a stake of “one”.
 So $3 will be returned to you.

 Decimal Odds / European Odds/ Continental Odds: Decimal odds tell you the amount returned for every one unit wagered.
 That single unit is best thought of as $1.
 So if the decimal odds show as 5.00 then you will get $5 returned to you for a $1 bet, if that wager wins.
 With decimals you can see that your stake is included in the figure.
 That means that 5.00 is the same as 4/1 fractional odds (which would also return $5 to you for a dollar bet: $4 profit + $1 stake returned).

 What you need to remember with all the three different types of odds format, is they all have different ways of expressing the same odds.
 2/1 (fractional) and 3.00 (decimal) and +200 (American) are all the same.
 They will all give you a $20 profit to a $10 stake, and you then get your $10 stake returned.
 So in all cases $30 is returned to you, providing your wager wins of course.

-Bet Size: The calculator above will also help work out the winnings from your bet.
+Bet Size: The calculator will also work out the winnings from your bet.
 Just enter the odds of your winner and the bet size and then the net profit will be calculated automatically.